Murder of Valerie Graves: Investigation

 A few days after the murder, a hammer was found by police at the entrance to the driveway of Harts' Farm on Hoe Lane, some 600m from the murder scene.
 The hammer was confirmed to be the murder weapon.
 A local man was arrested on 14 January 2014 and questioned about the murder, but was bailed and released without further action.

 In November 2014, a partial DNA profile for the suspect was obtained.
 In January 2015, Sussex Police began a voluntary mass DNA screening programme in Bosham, asking men aged 17 and over to give samples.
 At the time, officers had interviewed 9,500 people in relation to the case, a reward of £20,000 had been offered and the murder had been featured on Crimewatch.

 In July 2019 Cristian Sabău was arrested in his home in Dej, Romania on a European Arrest Warrant.
 Sussex Police sought his extradition.
 He appeared in court in Cluj-Napoca.

 He was extradited to the UK and was scheduled to appear before Brighton Magistrates' court on 20 July 2019.
 He was remanded in custody with a further court appearance scheduled for 30 September.

 Conviction

 In November 2019 Sabău was convicted of her murder after pleading guilty.
 The prosecutor said that Sabău had entered the house with the intent to burgle it, expecting it to be empty.
 He had been told that a safe in the house contained a large amount of cash and ingots.
 He had previously done odd jobs for the owners.
 When he encountered Valerie Graves he attacked her with a hammer, leaving injuries that the prosecution compared to those sustained in traffic accidents.
 Judge Christine Laing jailed him for life with a minimum term of 23 years and 272 days.

 Television

-The murder was the subject of the Sky documentary series, Killer in My Village (Season 4, Episode 8).
+The murder was the subject of the Sky documentary series Killer in My Village (Season 4, Episode 8).

+It has also been featured in the series "Donald MacIntyre: Unsolved".